Potato, Vegetable, and Rice Soup

-Incomparably delicious, vitamin-rich, bright, light, simple!
-Soup with potatoes, vegetables and rice is good to cook on hot summer days when you want something light and at the same time satisfying.
-It can be boiled on chicken or any other broth, on water.
-The best option is to satisfy hunger and saturate the body with vitamins!
+Wonderfully tasty, vitamin-rich, bright, light, and simple!
+This potato, vegetable, and rice soup is great on hot summer days when you want something light yet filling.
+Make it with chicken or any other broth, or with water.
+The perfect way to satisfy your hunger and load up on vitamins!

 PearlAuthor avatar